-- CARES ACT 45 DAY REPORTING UPDATE (7/24/2020): The Department of Education requires that schools receiving CARES Act Funding publish on their website information about Higher Education Emergency Relief Fund (HEERF) allocations.
+- CARES ACT 45 DAY REPORTING UPDATE (10/05/2020): The Department of Education requires that schools receiving CARES Act Funding publish on their website information about Higher Education Emergency Relief Fund (HEERF) allocations.
 You may view this report here.
 You may also view the previous reports below.

 - DISTRIBUTION OF CARES ACT FUNDING UPDATE (6/18/2020): We recognize that many students are experiencing unexpected financial hardships due to the COVID 19 crisis.
 The Coronavirus Relief and Economic Security (CARES) Act was passed by Congress and signed into law on March 27, 2020.
 MSOE has received funding from the CARES Act for direct emergency grant payments to students whose lives have been disrupted by the COVID-19 pandemic.
 The goal is to get these grants distributed to students as quickly as possible and will be utilizing the 2019-2020 Free Application for Federal Student Aid (FAFSA) to identify eligible students.
 Undergraduate Title IV eligible student awards, who were enrolled during the spring term, were prioritized based on students who have the greatest need as determined by the Expected Family Contribution from filing the FAFSA.
 All eligible undergraduate students funds will be directly deposited to their bank account or sent via mail if direct deposit is not set up with MSOE.
 The grant is intended for academically related expenses incurred due to COVID-19 from the disruption of campus operations.
 Some examples include expenses related to food, housing, course materials, technology, healthcare, and childcare.
 The receipt of these funds will serve as verification that the student has financial needs in one or more of these areas.
 If you have additional questions about the CARES Act or this Emergency Grant, please visit MSOE’s financial aid website or contact the Financial Aid Office at firstname.lastname@example.org or by calling 414-277-7223.